Super-Tonks-Girardeau Quench in the Extended Bose-Hubbard Model: Model and phase diagram

 \section{Model and phase diagram}

 We consider $N$ bosons confined in a one-dimensional lattice.
-The bosons interact via both short-range and non-local interactions.
-Throughout our paper, we assume the non-local forces to be weak and attractive.
-Regarding short-range forces, we are interested in two limiting cases --- either strong local repulsion or strong local attraction.
-We first analyze the static properties in both cases to understand later the dynamics of the system after a quench in the short-range interaction strength.
-Note that after such a quench the two interactions --- the short-range and non-local ones, are attractive.
+The bosons interact via both on-site and nearest-neighbor interactions.
+Throughout our paper, we assume the nearest-neighbor forces to be weak and attractive.
+Regarding on-site forces, we are interested in two limiting cases --- either strong local repulsion or strong local attraction.
+We first analyze the static properties in both cases to understand later the dynamics of the system after a quench in the on-site interaction strength.
+Note that after such a quench the two interactions --- the on-site and nearest-neighbor ones, are attractive.

 In all cases, we assume that the system is well described by the following Hamiltonian, generally known as the extended Bose-Hubbard Hamiltonian